openrewrite/rewrite-docs/docs/recipes/yaml/copyvalue.md

 | `String` | newKey | A [JsonPath](https://docs.openrewrite.org/reference/jsonpath-and-jsonpathmatcher-reference) expression defining where the value should be written. | `$.dest.kind` |
 | `String` | newFilePath | *Optional*.
 The file path to the YAML file to copy the value to.
 If `null` then the value will be copied only into the same file it was found in. | `src/main/resources/application.yaml` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.CopyValueExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---